playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 ## React Compiler

 // TODO: Talk about how allowing React to control the dataflow of components and strict rules around said dataflow allows a compiler to optimize things further

+// TODO: Talk about Prepack: https://prepack.io being a precursor to React Compiler

+// TODO: Talk about this: https://www.youtube.com/live/N54FZtNvk_A?si=88VN1KKb61YkPwDi&t=2318